RCCG Sunday School Student Manual 2 June 2024 – Lesson 40

 Both young and old will sing Thy song,

-3. O Sunday School, on the Lord’s day,
+We long for Sunday School. - O Sunday School, on the Lord’s day,

 Christ was Thy first teacher,